Thomas Campbell (poet)

-Thomas Campbell (27 July 177715 June 1844) was a Scottish poet.
+Thomas Campbell (27 July 1777 – 15 June 1844) was a Scottish poet.
 He was a founder and the first President of the Clarence Club and a co-founder of the Literary Association of the Friends of Poland; he was also one of the initiators of a plan to found what became University College London.
-In 1799 he wrote "The Pleasures of Hope", a traditional 18th-century didactic poem in heroic couplets.
-He also produced several patriotic war songs— "Ye Mariners of England", "The Soldier's Dream", "Hohenlinden" and, in 1801, "The Battle of the Baltic", but was no less at home in delicate lyrics such as "At Love's Beginning".
+In 1799 he wrote Pleasures of Hope, a traditional 18th-century didactic poem in heroic couplets.
+He also produced several patriotic war songs— "Ye Mariners of England", "The Soldier's Dream", "Hohenlinden" and, in 1801, The Battle of the Baltic, but was no less at home in delicate lyrics such as "At Love's Beginning".

 Early life

 Born on High Street, Glasgow in 1777, he was the youngest of the eleven children of Alexander Campbell (1710–1801), son of the 6th and last Laird of Kirnan, Argyll, descended from the MacIver-Campbells.
 His mother, Margaret (born 1736), was the daughter of John Campbell of Craignish and Mary, daughter of Robert Simpson, "a celebrated Royal Armourer".

 In about 1737, his father went to Falmouth, Virginia as a merchant in business with his wife's brother Daniel Campbell, becoming a Tobacco Lord trading between there and Glasgow.
 They enjoyed a long period of prosperity until he lost his property and their old and respectable firm collapsed in consequence of the American Revolutionary War.
 Having personally lost nearly £20,000, Campbell's father was nearly ruined.
 Several of Thomas' brothers remained in Virginia, one of whom married a daughter of Patrick Henry.

 Both his parents were intellectually inclined, his father being a close friend of Thomas Reid (for whom Campbell was named) while his mother was known for her refined taste and love of literature and music.
 Thomas Campbell was educated at the High School of Glasgow and the University of Glasgow, where he won prizes for classics and verse-writing.
 He spent the holidays as a tutor in the western Highlands and his poems Glenara and the Ballad of Lord Ullin's Daughter were written during this time while visiting the Isle of Mull.

 In 1797, Campbell travelled to University of Edinburgh to attend lectures on law.
 He continued to support himself as a tutor and through his writing, aided by Robert Anderson, the editor of the British Poets.
 Among his contemporaries in Edinburgh were Sir Walter Scott, Henry Brougham, Francis Jeffrey, Thomas Brown, John Leyden and James Grahame.
 These early days in Edinburgh influenced such works as The Wounded Hussar, The Dirge of Wallace and the Epistle to Three Ladies.